DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/AWS/SiteWise.md

 1. On the landing page of the portal start by clicking on "Create Dashboard".
 ![SiteWise](/img/AWS/landing.png)

-2. Configure the dashboard via drag and drop on the available properties.
-Also give the dashboard an appropiate name.
+2. Give the dashboard an appropiate name.
+Additionally, create two tiles for the given properties by dragging them from the right column to the dashboard.
 ![SiteWise](/img/AWS/create-dashboard.png)

 3. Once you are done with the layout out the dashboard, click on "Save Dashboard".